Arthur Arnold (conductor)

 Arnold was principal guest conductor of the Seoul National Symphony Orchestra from 1997 to 2001.
 He first guest-conducted the Moscow Symphony Orchestra in 2001, at the Royal Concertgebouw in Amsterdam.
-He subsequently became the orchestra's principal guest conductor, and music director in 2012, until his resignation in March 2022, in response to the war in Ukraine.
+He subsequently became the orchestra's principal guest conductor, and music director in 2012, until his resignation in March 2022, in response to the Russian invasion of Ukraine.

-Arnold co-founded the Symphony Orchestra Academy of the Pacific (SOAP) in 2004, and served as its music director until the suspension of SOAP in 2012.
+Following an appearance as a guest conductor at the Kathaumixw International Choral Festival in Powell River in 2000, he made frequent return visits to Powell River, and later married a woman from the city.
+In Powell River, Arnold co-founded the Symphony Orchestra Academy of the Pacific (SOAP) in 2004, and served as its music director until the suspension of SOAP in 2012.
 SOAP subsequently was reorganised into the Pacific Region International Summer Music Association (PRISMA festival & Academy), and Arnold took up its music directorship.
 Arnold has premiered several works of Canadian composer Tobin Stokes, including two of his operas, The Vine Dressers and Rattenbury.
+He has also spearheaded the creation of a performance hall and community arts hub to serve both PRISMA and other community arts groups.